tekumara/notes/docker-build.md

 ```

-Multiple cache-from images can be specified.

-, and that image can be on a remote registry.
-For this to work, the image must have cache metadata and the registry must support cache [manifest lists](https://docs.docker.com/registry/spec/manifest-v2-2/#manifest-list), see [this discussion](https://github.com/moby/buildkit/issues/699#issuecomment-432902188).
+The image can be on a remote registry in which case layers will be pulled incrementally as needed.

+For this to work, the image must have been written with a cache manifest.
+Set `--build-arg BUILDKIT_INLINE_CACHE=1` to write a cache manifest during image building.

+The registry must also support cache [manifest lists](https://docs.docker.com/registry/spec/manifest-v2-2/#manifest-list), see [this discussion](https://github.com/moby/buildkit/issues/699#issuecomment-432902188).
 [ECR](https://github.com/aws/containers-roadmap/issues/876) and [Artifactory](https://www.jfrog.com/jira/browse/RTFACT-26179) don't.

-> To use an image as a cache source, cache metadata needs to be written into the image on creation.
-This can be done by setting --build-arg BUILDKIT_INLINE_CACHE=1 when building the image.
-After that, the built image can be used as a cache source for subsequent builds.

 ## cache misses between hosts